ucsd-cse15l-w23/ucsd-cse15l-w23.github.io/pages/syllabus.md

 ### Weekly Quizzes

-Each week there will be an online, untimed, multiple-tries quiz due on _Wednesday at noon_ (including week 1).
+Each week there will be an online, untimed, multiple-tries quiz due on _Wednesday at 9 am_ before class (including week 1).
 The purpose of this quiz is to make sure everyone has checked in on the concepts we will be using in lab on Wednesday and Thursday.
 They are open for late submission until the end of the quarter, but see grading below for how late submissions correspond to grades.